OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/juju-charms-nested-kubernetes.rst

    ``juju bootstrap --bootstrap-series=xenial <cloud name> <controller name>``

    You can use OpenStack Cloud provider or manually spun-up VMs.
-For details, refer to :ref:`Installing TF with Kubernetes by Using Juju Charms`.
+For details, refer to :ref:`Installing OpenSDN with Kubernetes by Using Juju Charms`.

 2. Deploy bundle.